Tibetan Army: Military history

 The Tibetan Army's first encounter with the PLA was in May 1950 at Dengo, ninety miles from Chamdo.
 50 PLA soldiers captured Dengo, which gave strategic access to Jiegu.
 After ten days, Lhalu Tsewang Dorje ordered a contingent of 500 armed monks and 200 Khampa militiamen to recapture Dengo.
 According to the historian Tsering Shakya, the PLA attack could have been to either put pressure on the Kashag or to test the Tibetan defence forces.
 Following repeated Tibetan refusals to negotiate, the PLA advanced toward Chamdo, where most of the Tibetan Army was garrisoned.
-The army's ability to actually resist the PLA was severely limited by its inadequate equipment, the hostility of the local Khampas, and the behavior of the Tibetan government.
+The army's ability to resist the PLA was severely limited by its inadequate equipment, the hostility of the local Khampas, and the behavior of the Tibetan government.
 At first, government officials did not react at all upon being informed of the Chinese advance, and then commanded Chamdo commander Ngapoi Ngawang Jigme to flee.
 At this point, the Tibetan Army disintegrated and surrendered.